 - www.hellotalk.com – This option is a nice iPhone or android application.
 This makes it great for networking with Spanish natives while you are out and about.
 This is the easiest of the option to get up and running quickly.

 - www.interpals.net – If you aren’t into the idea of speaking with someone over Skype, an alternative is to find a pen pal.
 This website is great for finding people that just want to write to each other.

-- www.italki.com – If you have more time than money, rather than trying to find a language exchange you can simply pay a Spanish teacher to practice with you and skip the part where you have to give up your time to help someone with their English.
+- www.italki.com – If you have money but are time-poor, rather than trying to find a language exchange you can simply pay a Spanish teacher to practice with you and skip the part where you have to give up your time to help someone with their English.

 Your last option is to sign up for the Real Fast Spanish School where you can get a chance to practice your Spanish with me or one of our Spanish teachers!